 Since 1982, the Pinellas Park Police Department's K-9 Unit has provided a number of invaluable support services to the agency's mission.
-Assigned to the Special Operations Division, the agency currently employs three canine teams; Cpl.
-Perry and K9 Pulo, Ofc.
-Pringle and K9 Nyko, and Ofc.
-Weaver and K9 Tank.
+Assigned to the Special Operations Division, the agency currently employs three canine teams; Officer Weaver and K9 Tank, Officer Pringle and K9 Nyko, and Officer McCullough and K9 Luuk.
 Imported from Germany, Hungary, and the Netherlands, the working canines are paired with a handler and sent to a seventeen week canine patrol school.
 Upon graduation, the canine team is assigned to assist the Patrol Division with calls for service such as: burglary, robbery or other in progress crimes; a crime where a subject has fled from the scene on foot; an open door or open window on a building necessitating a building search; a lost or missing person or child; situations where a large areas need to be searched for evidence or contraband; and large, unruly crowds of people where the dog can provide protection for officers.

 The canines are "cross-trained" or dual certified to perform patrol functions and narcotics detection.
 After completing an eight week narcotics detection school, the canine teams can assist Patrol with narcotics searches and the Vice/ Narcotics Division with search warrants, narcotics searches, and currency exams.

 The canine teams devote over forty hours a month to advanced patrol and drug detection training, and practice fundamental and scenario based exercises.
 The working dogs are also on a strict diet and their health is monitored closely by the handler and the department's veterinarian.
 The police canines also live with the handler and their families.